JosephFlumenDataAnalytics/DataAnalyticsProjects/README.md

 ## Data Analytics Project Write-Ups
-Summary write-ups for data analytics projects completed during Master of Science program in Data Analytics.
+Summary write-ups for projects completed during Master of Science program in Data Analytics.
 The majority of projects analyze a hospital patient dataset of 10,000 records covering detailed patient information.

 ---